An enriched category theory of language: from syntax to semantics: Enriched copresheaves

-So the unit interval has rich structure from the perspective of category theory.
-It is symmetric monoidal closed and complete and cocomplete, and as such, the enriched category $[0,1]^\mathcal{L}$ of copresheaves on the $[0,1]$-category $\mathcal{L}$ of language inherits rich structure, as well.
-In particular, it has both products and coproducts as well as an internal hom, thus allowing for the combination of concepts in language in a way that's parallel to the ideas explored in Section \ref{ssec:why_ct}.
-We elaborate below.
+Often, when a mathematical object $Y$ has nice structure, the set of functions $\{X\to Y\}$ from a fixed $X$ has nice struture also, even if $X$ does not.
+Real valued functions on any set form a vector space, etc....
+The unit interval has rich structure from the perspective of category theory.
+It is commutative monoidal closed and complete and cocomplete.
+For any $[0,1]$-enriched category $\mathcal{C}$, the category $\widehat{\mathcal{C}}=[0,1]^\mathcal{C}$ of copresheaves on $\mathcal{C}$, as a category of functors into the unit interval, inherits rich structure, as well.
+In particular, it has enriched versions of products, coproducts, and an internal hom.
+Corollary \ref{cor:enrichedyoneda}, from this perspective, says that any $[0,1]$-category embeds into the $[0,1]$-category $\widehat{\mathcal{C}}$, which is often much nicer.